The Application Process: Division of Rheumatology

 You should apply for the Rheumatology Fellowship Program at Georgetown University Hospital through ERAS (Electronic Residency Application Service).
 ERAS is an internet-based applications process developed by the Association of American Medical Colleges to transmit fellowship applications, letters of recommendation, Program Director letters, medical transcripts and other supporting credentials from applicants, residency programs and medical schools to fellowship program directors using the Internet.
 For information about the process or to register for ERAS on the web, please go to www.aamc.org/eras.

 Upon receiving the applications through ERAS, Georgetown will contact candidates about the possibility of an interview.
-Interviews will be scheduled in the spring.
+Interviews will be scheduled in the late summer, and conducted throughout the fall.

-Once you have applied to the Rheumatology Fellowship Program and accepted our invitation to interview with our faculty, fellows and staff, we hope you will choose to rank Georgetown at the top of your list of desirable training programs in Rheumatology Medicine.
+Once you apply to the Rheumatology Fellowship Program and meet with our faculty, fellows and staff, we hope you will choose to rank Georgetown at the top of your list.

 Georgetown participates in the National Resident Matching Program’s Medical Specialties Matching Program (MSMP) in Rheumatology Medicine.
 This is a computerized venue for matching an applicant’s preferences for fellowship positions with program directors’ preferences for applicants.
 For information about NRMP or to register on the web to participate in NRMP, please go to www.nrmp.org.